SaaidMohamed/snaptrack/README.md

 [pypi-url]: https://github.com/SaaidMohamed/snaptrack/blob/main/README.md

-Snaptrack is a receipt manager App, a simple Flask application for managing and analyzing receipts.
+Snaptrack is a simple Flask receipt manager application for managing and analyzing receipts.
 Users can take a picture or upload a picture of a receipt, convert receipt image to a digital receipt, submit receipt data, view summarized graphs.
 The app integrates a PostgreSQL database for secure data storage and retrieval.

 ---